deacona/disaster-response/README.md

 ## Instructions <a name="instructions"></a>

-This project requires Python 3.x and all the libraries found in the [requirements.txt](requirements.txt) file.
+This project requires Python 3.x and the libraries found in the [requirements.txt](requirements.txt) file.

 1. Run the following commands in the project's root directory to set up your database and model.